Important

 All nodes that run Oro application components and store production data reside in the application subnet.

-The following rules apply to the traffic in the application subnet:
+The following rules apply to the incoming traffic in the application subnet depending on the CDN used.

-• Nodes that reside in the application subnet accept connection to the service-specific ports that originated exclusively from the application subnet.
+Nodes in the application subnet accept a connection to the service-specific ports that originated exclusively from the application subnet.

-• The outgoing public traffic is remapped by the NAT node with a public IP address.
-This public IP address may be added to any external whitelists and may be used to control the outgoing traffic from the application subnet.
+The outgoing public traffic is remapped by the NAT node with a public IP address.
+This public IP address may be added to any external whitelists and used to control the outgoing traffic from the application subnet.

 Maintenance DMZ Subnet